 Chaste tree is best taken daily throughout the menstrual cycle.
 Studies have found it to be useful for almost all symptoms associated with PMS including irritability, mood swings, anger, anxiety, headache, and breast tenderness.

-Licorice (Glycyrrhiza glabra) is an amazing herb!
+Licorice (Glycyrrhiza glabra) is an amazing herb – one of the most powerful we use.
 It has been used in both Western and Eastern herbal medicine for thousands of years for a wide variety of ailments.
 It also has impressive modern scientific research to back up its historical uses.

 Licorice is useful in the treatment of premenstrual syndrome because it lowers estrogen levels while simultaneously raising progesterone levels.
 Licorice also blocks the hormone aldosterone, decreasing water retention.